Arthur Murphy (broadcaster): Ireland

 Back permanently in Dublin he continued presenting and producing sponsored programmes for clients such as Coca-Cola and Johnson Wax as well as presenting programmes for RTÉ's new station, RTÉ Radio 2.
 Then in 1982 RTÉ offered him a 10-minute weekly filler slot titled Mailbag for 3 weeks.
 The programme which dealt with viewers letters concerning programmes was extended to 6 weeks.
 Before the year was out it had become a half-hour show going out on both of RTÉ's television channels.
 Finally it ended 14 years later.
 However, Murphy continued to use the Mailbag concept into the 2010s, complete with postmodern ironic touch, with his regular "E-mail Bag" segments on Today FM radio's The Ray D'Arcy Show.
 In early 2015 Arthur moved with Ray D'Arcy's team to RTÉ and he continued to present the weekly mailbag slot in the afternoon on RTÉ Radio 1.

 Murphy lived in Dublin with his wife Patricia up until her death on 2 April 2016.
 He pursued several interests, including in broadcasting.

 Death

-Arthur Murphy's death was announced by RTÉ News on 8 February 2019, he was 90-years-old.
+Murphy's death was announced by RTÉ News on 8 February 2019, he was 90 years old.